What is vaginal cancer?

 Vaginal cancer starts in the cells of the vagina.
 This cancer usually occurs in the lining of the vagina, called the epithelium.
 When these cells grow out of control, they can turn into vaginal squamous cell carcinoma.
 This type of cancer is rare and takes several years to develop.

-There are various treatment choices for vaginal cancer.
+There are various kinds of treatment for vaginal cancer.
 The Baylor Scott & White Health team is here to help with your decision.
 Your physician can answer questions you may have about vaginal cancer, symptoms, treatments and side effects.

 Your treatment plan will be determined by your care team based on age, medical history, type and stage of vaginal cancer, and personal preferences.
-Options may include:
+Vaginal cancer treatment options may include:

 - Laser Surgery